-The Academic Advising, Campus Security, Dining Services & Physical Plant offices are located in Dalby Commons.
-Dalby Commons also has a student lounge & gaming area with pool tables and a ping-pong table.
+The Academic Advising, Campus Security, Dining Services, and Physical Plant offices are located in Dalby Commons.
+Dalby Commons also has a student lounge and gaming area with aping-pong table.
 Additionally, the on-campus ATM is located in this area.
 Dalby Commons is open 24 hours a day, seven days a week.